-These courses teach skills drawn from craniosacral biodynamics, within a context framed by bodywork pioneers including Wilhelm Reich, Alexander Lowen, Stanley Keleman, Arnold Mindell, Ron Kurtz and others.
+These Core Process Craniosacral courses teach skills drawn from craniosacral biodynamics, within a context framed by bodywork pioneers including Wilhelm Reich, Stanley Keleman, Arnold Mindell, Ron Kurtz amongst others.
 They are suited to all practicing therapists, not only those using physical touch.
-They are for people who want to integrate craniosacral concepts into their existing therapeutic practice without retraining as craniosacral therapists.
-They are not intended to constitute a craniosacral therapy training.
+Core Process Craniosacral courses are for people who want to integrate craniosacral concepts into their existing therapeutic practice without undertaking a full craniosacral therapy training.

-Craniosacral Therapy – Module 1: The healing power of stillness
+Core Process Craniosacral – Module 1: The healing power of stillness

 The American osteopath, Rollin Becker, tells us that stillness is the key to healing the body-mind, as stillness liberates the potency contained within the breath of life.
 This thirty-hour course is all about stillness, taught within the context of craniosacral biodynamics.
 This is a practical course taught with the intention that participants carry away skills to integrate into their current therapy or bodywork practice.